Sweat Without The Smell: 15 Best Environmentally Friendly Deodorants

 These all natural healing potions, while not 100% organic, use “plants that are abundant, ethically harvested and organically cultivated and combine them in formulations that are radically non-toxic”.

-Please note that, while cruelty free, not quite everything is strictly vegan friendly as they contain ethically sourced beeswax.
+Please note that, while cruelty free, not quite everything is strictly vegan friendly as some products contain ethically sourced beeswax.

 Fat and the Moon also support various charities and causes in their community.